cloudspannerecosystem/autoscaler/terraform/gke/README.md

     [Importing your Spanner instances](#importing-your-spanner-instances)

-3. If you want to use the Spanner instance for the Autoscaler state database, set the following variable:
+3. If you want to use the Spanner instance for the Autoscaler state database (recommended for testing), set the following variable:

     ```sh
     export TF_VAR_terraform_spanner_state=true